Scientific Name

 Temperature: High temperatures are not a problem, but the plant can be damaged when the temperature goes below freezing.
 C. fraternum can withstand temperatures as low as 35 °F (1.7 °C).
 USDA Plant Hardiness Zones 10b to 11b, 35 to 50 °F (1.7 to 10 °C).

-Watering: When it goes dormant in the spring, C. fraternum requires little or no water.
+Watering: When dormant in the spring, C. fraternum requires little or no water.
 When it begins to grow again in the fall, it is safe to water deeply, allowing the soil to dry before between waterings.
 If leaves start to wrinkle during active growth, your plant needs water.

-Fertilizing: This small succulent is a light feeder and does not need fertilizer if it is repotted every two years.
+Fertilizing: This small succulent is a light feeder and does not need fertilizer if repotted every two years.

 Repotting: The best time to repot C. fraternum is at the beginning of the active growth period, but the repotting can be done almost any time while the plant is actively growing.

 Propagation: This species is usually grown from seeds.
 Like all Conophytums, it is also easily propagated by division.
-The best time to divide C. fraternum is in late summer or early fall, before it begins to break dormancy or after it has flowered.
+The best time to divide C. fraternum is in late summer or early fall before it begins to break dormancy or after it has flowered.
 Sow the seeds in fall in a pot with a well-drained soil mix.

 Learn more at How to Grow and Care for Conophytum.